Noetherian approximation of algebraic spaces and stacks

 We begin with the functorial characterization of morphisms that are locally of finite presentation, cf.\ \cite[Prop.~8.14.2]{egaIV}.

 \begin{proposition} Let $\map{f}{Y}{S}$ be a morphism of algebraic stacks.
-The following are equivalent: \begin{enumerate} \item $f$ is locally of finite presentation. \item For every inverse limit $\{\map{g_\lambda}{X_\lambda}{S}\}$ of quasi-compact and quasi-separated stacks $X_\lambda$ with limit $\map{g}{X}{S}$ the functor
+The following are equivalent. \begin{enumerate} \item $f$ is locally of finite presentation. \item For every inverse system $\{\map{g_\lambda}{X_\lambda}{S}\}$ of quasi-compact and quasi-separated stacks $X_\lambda$ with limit $\map{g}{X}{S}$ the functor